 The PPA supports Rep. Joe Barton of Texas’ “The Internet Poker Freedom Act” which aims to protect individual state’s 10th Amendment right to regulate and license online poker within their state borders, as well as provide a federal framework which would allow for interstate play.

-The PPA’s current number one priority is to defeat the “Restoration of America’s Wire Act” (RAWA)which seeks to ban online gaming at the federal level.
+The PPA’s current number one priority is to defeat the “Restoration of America’s Wire Act” (RAWA), which seeks to ban online gaming at the federal level.
 The bill aims to overturn the 2011 Department of Justice ruling on the scope of the 1961 Wire Act.
 The Department of Justice ruled that the Wire Act only applies to sports betting, and does not apply to other forms of wagering, such as online poker.
 Since the 2011 ruling, individual states have been free to express their 10th Amendment rights and decide whether they will permit online gaming.
-Nevada, Delaware, and New Jersey have all since opened up online poker within their borders to regulated and licensed poker sites.
+Nevada, Delaware, and New Jersey have all since opened up online poker within their borders to regulated and licensed poker sites run by top US online gambling companies.

 RAWA is backed by billionaire Las Vegas Sands chairman and CEO Sheldon Adelson.
 The big-time GOP donor has been a strong, if not the strongest, an opponent of online gaming, and vows to “spend whatever it takes” to ban it at the federal level.
 Adelson argues that while gambling at his brick-and-mortar casinos is acceptable, gambling online is a “societal train wreck waiting to happen.”